Kvitsøy Vessel Traffic Service Centre

-Kvitsøy VTS is located in the village of Ydstebøhavn on the island municipality of Kvitsøy.
+Kvitsøy VTS is located in the village of Ydstebøhavn on the island of Kvitsøy.

-Kvitsøy Vessel Traffic Service Centre (Kvitsøy trafikksentral), commonly abbreviated Kvitsøy VTS, is a vessel traffic service and pilot dispatch station situated on the island municipality of Kvitsøy in Norway.
+Kvitsøy Vessel Traffic Service Centre (Kvitsøy trafikksentral), commonly abbreviated Kvitsøy VTS, is a vessel traffic service and pilot dispatch station situated on the islands of Kvitsøy Municipality in Norway.
 Its main responsibility is handling traffic headed to the gas terminal at Kårstø, as well as the entire coast between Bømlafjorden and Jærens rev. This includes Boknafjorden.

 The VTS opened on 3 January 2003, as the fourth in the country.
 It is the busiest, responsible for surveillance of about 300,000 sailings per year.
 Initially the station conducted remove piloting, but this was later discontinued.
 A major systems and radar upgrade took place in 2014.
 The facility is operated by the Norwegian Coastal Administration.